ksh0430/active-deploy/sample-apps/pipeline/README.md

       name                             requested state   instances   memory   disk   urls active-deploy-ORGNAME-936_1      started           3/3         64M      1G     active-deploy-ORGNAME-936.mybluemix.net
     ```
     or something similar - this is your initial sample application.
 Or you can look at the Bluemix console dashboard @ console.ng.bluemix.net to see your new application running.

 2. The second time you run it:
-  If you execute the build stage again with the little arrow, it will re-execute the build, create a new image, and then re-run the Active Deploy Stage.
+  - If you execute the build stage again with the little arrow, it will re-execute the build, create a new image, and then re-run the Active Deploy Stage.
 This actually runs the Active Deploy this time through.
-You can see your deploy happening using these commands (adjusted for your results in command above):
+  - You can see your deploy happening using these commands (adjusted for your results in command above):
     ```
       $ cf active-deploy-list | grep "in_progress"
       $ cf active-deploy-show active-deploy-ORGNAME-936_1-to-active-deploy-ORGNAME-936_2
     ```
     Or you can look at the Active Deploy Console dashboard @ console.ng.bluemix.net => Services => Active Deploy.

-You're Done
+You're Done!

 That's it, you've now seen Active Deploy work in the Bluemix Build & Delivery Pipeline.
 The next step for you is to set it up in your own pipeline project.